top of page

 Recreation and Coastal Resiliency Needs

-Coastal access and recreation opportunities are at a premium in Southern California.
+Coastal access and recreation opportunities are premium in Southern California.
 The Topanga Lagoon Restoration project area, which includes the lagoon, beach and upland areas, provides a range of outdoor recreational opportunities.
 These include swimming, fishing and surfing in the ocean, sunbathing along the beach, as well as bird watching and hiking.
 The beach is the most developed area adjacent to the lagoon and hosts almost a million visitors each year.
 In addition to providing important regional coastal access and recreation, the lagoon and beach areas also buffer visitor infrastructure from storm surges and sea level rise.
 This project offers an important opportunity to develop a coherent coastal access and recreation plan that benefits everyone.
 The resources within the Topanga Lagoon are varied and unique, and clearly worthy of protection.
 See how lagoon waters are separated from the ocean by a natural sand bar.

 Visitors of Topanga Beach 2020.
 Photo by RCDSMM Stream Team.